Risks of DIY Plumbing Repairs

 • Visible pipe corrosion or green patina on copper joints

-• Any repair you started but can't safely finish
+• Any repair you started but cannot safely finish

-If any of these describe your situation, don't wait for the problem to get worse.
+If any of these describe your situation, don't wait for the plumbing problem to get worse.
+Hidden water damage compounds fast.

 FAQ: Risks of DIY Plumbing Repairs